altermo/nvim-lua-config/README.md

 This is my private neovim config.

 ## Special about this config
-Here is a list of things special about this config which can't be found in many other configs:
+Here is a list of things unique about this config:
 + Ultra fast load times when opening files: 50ms
     + [NvChad](https://github.com/NvChad/nvchad) has 110ms when opening files
 + No status column (no line numbers)